 Qualifications, experience and expertise: A passionate leader with extensive experience and strategic understanding of Philanthropy & successful millennial engagement.
-Emma is a Senior Consultant at Charity where she helps Not-for-Profits to grow their charitable income.
+Emma is a Senior Consultant at Charity where she helps Not-for-Profits to grow their charitable

-Special responsibilities: Co-Chair of Grants & Community Engagement Committee, Marketing Committee.
+Special responsibilities: Chair of Community Engagement and Sponsorship Committee, Marketing

+Committee.